SuperOfficeDocs/superoffice-docs/user-guide/en/email/gmaillink/settings.md

 ## Default outgoing email template

-Select the default document template to be used when archiving outgoing email messages.
-See [Archive outgoing email][4].
+Select the default document template to be used when [archiving outgoing email messages][4].

 > [!TIP]
 > Start typing in the list to search for a document template.

 ## Default incoming email template

-Select the default document template to be used when archiving incoming email messages.
-See [Archive incoming email][3].
+Select the default document template to be used when [archiving incoming email messages][3].

 ## Default activity type

-Select the default activity type to be used when creating an activity from an incoming email message.
-See [Create activity][5].
+Select the default activity type to be used when [creating an activity][5] from an incoming email message.

 ## SuperOffice account information